 of a traffic safety school, or other conditions at the discretion

 of the judge.
 In every case you will be required to pay court costs

-of $100, or $200 if the case requires monitoring for completion of
+of $200 if the case requires monitoring for completion of

 conditions.
 By requesting a deferred finding, you will be agreeing